Transguinean Railways: Dapilon Santou Railway (North Trans-Guinean Railway)

 This 135 km long Standard Gauge railway was officially opened in June 2021.
-It connects new mining areas at Santou II and Houda with a new river port at Dapilon near Yakabya, around 25km west of Boké The line is operated by the SMB-Winning Consortium and is intended to carry predominantly bauxite.
+It connects new mining areas at Santou II and Houda with a new river port at Dapilon near Yakabya, around 25 km west of Boké.
+The line is operated by the SMB-Winning Consortium and is intended to carry predominantly bauxite.
 Dapilon port has been criticised for the effects of bauxite dust causing environmental damage to fields, cashew plantations and nearby settlements.

 Transguinean Railway (South Trans-Guinean Railway)

-This 622km long railway, mooted to be operational by 2025, will connect the iron ore mines around Simandou (south-eastern Guinea) with a proposed new river port at Morebaya.
-Shallow waters require a 20km long pier to reach deep water suitable for Panamax sized ships.
+This 622 km long dual-track railway, mooted to be operational by 2025, will connect the iron ore mines around Simandou (south-eastern Guinea) with a proposed new river port at Morebaya.
+Shallow waters require a 20 km long pier to reach deep water suitable for Panamax sized ships.
 A later phase may see a deepwater port at Matakong on a coastal island between the capital of Conakry and the Sierra Leone border.
 The total cost of this project, including mine, port and railway, etc., is estimated at US$17 billion.
 The project is being developed by a consortium comprising Winning Consortium Simandou (WCS), Rio Tinto (in partnership with others) and the government of Guinea.